r3it/docs-customine.gusuku.io/content/actions/button/add_button_at_header.en.md

 “Right side of list screen menu” and “Bottom side of list screen menu” cannot be used outside of list screen.

-Only the bottom of the list screen menu is supported in the smartphone version app.
+“Right side of list screen menu” is not supported in the mobile version app.